 A few other things:

-- On Saturday and Sunday nights, the beginners will all sit together (with your coaches) at dinner, so we will have plenty of time to answer last minute questions on Saturday and then CELEBRATE TOGETHER on Sunday.
+- On Saturday night, the beginners will all sit together (with your coaches) at dinner, so we will have plenty of time to answer last minute questions on Saturday and then you will all be together on Sunday to CELEBRATE TOGETHER.
 Yay!

 - If you run with music when you run on your own, consider bringing music for the race.
+And have it ready to go so you’re not trying to fiddle with it during the race.
 We are lucky to have such a high coach to runner ratio, but there is still a good chance you will end up running on your own for part of the race.
 Be prepared for that mentally as well as musically.
 The great thing is there are so many WRW runners (and plenty of non-WRW runners) that you won’t be running all by your lonesome on a road

 - Psychologically, when a stretch seems long, it can help to try to visualize running in London for a similar distance – like running back from Hyde Park is about 2 miles, visualize running to and crossing Oxford Street, then up towards Marylebone Road and on to Park Rd.
 And if your legs are feeling tired, try doing some high stepping or side shuffling to wake your muscles up.